amirul12/clinicpulse_ai/README.md

 ```

 The script outputs a JSON summary with structure, completeness, safety scores, and a total.
 Use it to gate submissions before sharing with clinicians.

+### Observability & Pause/Resume

+- **Logging** – All tools and validation checkers log structured events through `clinicpulse.logging_utils`.
+Set `CLINICPULSE_LOG_LEVEL=DEBUG` (environment variable) to increase verbosity while debugging conversations.
+- **Long-running labs** – When diagnostics are outstanding, trigger the `lab_wait_loop`.
+It keeps the session alive but blocks progression until `lab_results` are written to state, effectively pausing the agent until the user supplies the necessary data.
+The `wait_for_lab_results` tool mirrors this behavior when called directly.

 This README will grow with installation instructions, diagrams, and scoring notes once implementation progresses.